fluff-shark/go-environment-configs/README.md

 ```

 This library's validation only checks things it can know given the types declared on the struct.
-Any extra validation is on the caller.
+Any extra validation is on the caller, but there are some utils to help concatenate errors and
+normalize the error output.
 For example:

 ```go
   cfg := Config{